 - c) Detection risk the risk that the procedures followed by the auditor to reduce audit risk to an acceptable low level will not detect a misstatement that exists and that could be material, either individually or when aggregated with other misstatements. - (iv) Auditee means a company or any other legal entity for which audit / certification is carried out by a cost accountant in practice or by a firm of cost accountants. - (v) Auditor means a cost accountant in practice or a firm of cost accountants, appointed under section 233B of the Companies Act, 1956 or under any other statute for carrying out audit/certification of any cost/financial statements. - (vi) Engagement Documentation the record of work performed, results obtained, and conclusions the practitioner reached, including the working papers.
-The documentation for a specific engagement is assembled in an engagement file. - (vii) Engagement Partner the partner or other person in the firm who is a member of the Institute of Cost and Works Accountants of India and is in full time practice and is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body. - (viii) Engagement Quality Control Review a process designed to provide an objective evaluation, before the report is issued, of the significant judgments the engagement team made and the conclusions they reached in formulating the report. - (ix) Engagement Team all personnel performing an engagement, including any experts contracted by the firm in connection with that engagement. - (x) Firm means a sole practitioner, partnership or any other entity of professional cost accountants as may be permitted by law and constituted under The Cost and Works Accountants Act & Regulations. - (xi) Network firm generally means a firm under the common ownership, management or control.
-This should be read and understood as defined in the Rules of Network formulated by the Institute of Cost and Works Accountants of India.
+The documentation for a specific engagement is assembled in an engagement file. - (vii) Engagement Partner the partner or other person in the firm who is a member of the Institute of Cost and Works Accountants of India and is in full time practice and is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body. - (viii) Engagement Quality Control Review a process designed to provide an objective evaluation, before the report is issued, of the significant judgments the engagement team made and the conclusions they reached in formulating the report. - (ix) Engagement Team all personnel performing an engagement, including any experts contracted by the firm in connection with that engagement. - (x) Firm means a sole practitioner, partnership or any other entity of professional cost accountants as may be permitted by law and constituted under The Cost and Works Accountants Act & Regulations. - (xi) Network firm a firm under the common ownership, management or control.

 - (xii) Partner any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (xiii) Personnel includes all partners and other staff or experts employed by the firm. - (xiv) Professional Standards engagement standards, as pronounced, from time-to-time, by the Institute of Cost and Works Accountants of India, and includes the Cost Accounting Standards, Cost Audit & Assurance Standards, Generally Accepted Cost Accounting Principles and relevant ethical requirements. - (xv) Quality is the degree to which a set of inherent characteristics of an audit fulfils requirements.
-It is a measure of excellence or state of being free from defects, deficiencies, and significant variations.
-It is in relation to the services rendered by the professionals. - (xvi) Quality Assurance is the process established to ensure that requisite controls are in place, are properly implemented, monitored; and potential ways of strengthening, improving and enlarging the controls are identified. - (xvii) Quality Control covers the policies, procedures and systems that are set in an audit firm to assure that it renders professional services consistently of high quality. - (xviii) Staff professionals, other than partners, and including any experts which the firm employs.
+It is a measure of excellence or state of being free from defects, deficiencies, and significant variations. - (xvi) Quality Assurance is the process established to ensure that requisite controls are in place, are properly implemented, monitored; and potential ways of strengthening, improving and enlarging the controls are identified. - (xvii) Quality Control covers the policies, procedures and systems that are set in an audit firm to assure that it renders professional services consistently of high quality. - (xviii) Staff professionals, other than partners, and including any experts which the firm employs.